Solea™ Operation Manual SOTIRIA Technology · Version 260220

 Green RS485 B-

-5. Power on the supply and verify output is 7–30 VDC.
+10. Power on the supply and verify that the voltage output is 7–30 VDC.

-6. Power on the device by rotating the ON/OFF switch clockwise.
+11. Power on the device by rotating the ON/OFF circular Power switch (shown in Figure 2) clockwise by hand.

-8. Deploy to a depth of up to 50 m.
-Ensure data keeps updating and IMU values indicate no device motion.
+13. Deploy to a depth of up to 50 m.
+Ensure data keeps updating and IMU (yaw, pitch, roll) values indicate no device motion (which would affect the magnetic measurements).
+Otherwise, reposition the device and/or use a more rigid mounting frame.

 3.2 Upon Retrieval

-1. Turn the ON/OFF switch counterclockwise to power off.
+1. Turn the ON/OFF circular switch counterclockwise to power off the device.

-2. Disconnect wires from the power supply and RS485 device.
+2. Disconnect the device wires from the power supply and RS485 communication device.

-3. Clean the device and cable with fresh water and mild dish soap.
+3. Clean the device and its cable with fresh water and mild dish soap.

 3.3 Transportation and Storage

-⚠ CAUTION: When transported by air, both the device’s and the case’s pressure relief valves must be loosened.
+⚠ CAUTION: When transported by air, both the device’s and the case’s pressure relief valves must be loosened to prevent pressure-related issues.

 • Avoid shocks, impacts, or intense vibrations during transportation.

-• Store in a dry environment at room temperature, away from flammable materials and strong magnetic fields.
+• Store the device in a dry environment at room temperature, away from flammable materials and strong magnetic fields.

 4. RS-485 Communication